 This is not as scary as it seems!
 It is an easy technique once you learn it, which you will then be shocked as to actually how easy it is.

-Make sure to let the pie sit for 15-20 minutes at room temperature to firm up before serving.
+Make sure to let the pie sit for 25- 30 minutes (at least) at room temperature to firm up before serving.
 If you don’t let it rest the juice from the apples will run.

-Store the pie covered with foil on the counter for 2 days or in the fridge for up to 5 days.
-To reheat I would pop it into the toaster oven for 2-3 minutes.
-The microwave works too but the crust wont be as crisp.
-I don’t suggest freezing.
+Storing- Store the pie covered with foil on the counter for 2 days or in the fridge for up to 5 days.

 - To keep the edges of the pie from burning cover them with foil.
 Take a large piece of tin foil and place the pie on top.
 Crimp it up over the edges of the pie, then bake.